HiNAopen/vSketchDLC/README.md

 # vSketchDLC
 =======

-vSketchDLC is an open-sourced, fine-grained and user-friendly communication measurement tool implemented in ps-lite, which is a light and efficient implementation of the parameter server framework, and applied by deep learning frameworks such as MXNet.

-vSketchDLC can trace low-level communication events between framework and communication library interface, and capture end-to-end push and pull communications between workers and servers.
+vSketchDLC is a fine-grained and user-friendly communication measurement tool implemented in ps-lite, which is a light and efficient implementation of the parameter server framework and applied by deep learning frameworks such as MXNet. vSketchDLC can trace low-level communication events between framework and communication library interface, and capture end-to-end push and pull communications between workers and servers.